dilanx/craco/packages/craco/README.md

 ## Develop a plugin

-There is 2 functions available to a plugin:
+There are 2 functions available to a plugin:
 - `overrideCracoConfig`: Let a plugin customize the config object before it's process by `craco`.
 - `overrideWebpackConfig`: Let a plugin customize the `webpack` config that will used by CRA.